hacksmiths/2016-2017-agm/README.md

 # Introductions and pardons

-^ Bevis, Kevin, Will N, Will M, Alice, Lina, Charlie, Yuvesh, Terry, Antoni, Will B, Aaron, Will P, Bashar, Ben, Nathan, Nathaniel, Anni, Harley, Wilson
+^ Bevis, Kevin, Will N, Will M, Alice, Lina, Charlie, Yuvesh, Terry, Antoni, Will B, Aaron, Will P, Bashar, Ben, Nathan, Nathaniel, Anni, Harley, Wilson, Matthew Clark

 ---

 # 2016-2017 overview

-* 62 full members
+* 62 full members - 1 in 4 is non-male
 * 25 first-party events and 6 trips to events
 * Over £10,000 raised in membership, sponsorship and grants
 * Coverage in New Scientist, and in an upcoming BBC documentary on London-based inventors
 * A rebrand, with new banners, stickers and websites

+---

+# 2016-2017 overview - Sex Tech Hack

+* 52 hackers, 4 sponsors
+* 1/2 of Sex Tech Hack applicants were non-men
+* 14 projects built

+---

+# 2016-2017 overview - Anvil Hack

+* 115 hackers from 28 institutions and 4 coutries
+* 30% of Anvil Hack III attendees were non-men
+* 8 sponsors & 8 in-kind supporters
+* 24 projects built
+* Run by Nathaniel, Anni, Harley and Wilson.
+Supported by Kevin, Lina and Yuvesh

+---

+# 2016-2017 overview - Other events

+* 2 inter-university tech mixers, one hoted at Goldsmiths
+* 8 workshops, 5 socials, 3 show & tells
+* Local Hack Day in December
+* Global Game Jam had over 50 game creators, had lots of non-computing students attend

 ---